pandora-mccme/hdbmonitor/README.md

 ### Attribution.

 This tool was initially written for HyperMath team at Moscow Center for Continuous Mathematical Education.
-Our [github](https://github.com/Pandora-MCCME).
-Systems we are maintaning include https://7.math.ru, https://mathtraining.ru and several services for developing interactive texts in school-level mathematics.
+Systems maintaning there include https://7.math.ru, https://mathtraining.ru and several services for developing interactive texts in school-level mathematics.

 Code ownership and authorship are my own.